octopipe/cloudx/README.md

 ### FEATURES:
-- Multiple plugin dependencies
+- Multiple task dependencies
 - Destroy infrastructure
-- Plugins diff
+- Tasks diff
 - Terraform execution per version
 - No needed of terraform code customization
 - Each execution with only credentials of target
 - Can watch progress of partial executions
 - Historical execution data
-- Can re-run with new plugins versions
+- Can re-run with new tasks versions
-- Fix the problem of plugin having the files with same names
+- Fix the problem of task having the files with same names
 - When possible parallel execution is performed

 ### TODO: